STC-ViT: Spatio Temporal Continuous Vision Transformer for Medium-range Global Weather Forecasting: Background

 \subsection{Neural ODE}

-Neural ODEs are the continuous time models which learn the evolution of a system over time using Ordinary Differential Equations (ODE) \citep{chen2018neural}.
+Neural ODEs are the continuous time models which learn the evolution of a system over time using Ordinary Differential Equations (ODE) \cite{chen2018neural}.
 The key idea behind Neural ODE is to model the derivative of the hidden state using a neural network.
 Consider a hidden state \(h(t)\) at time \(t\) In a traditional neural network, the transformation from one layer to the next could be considered as moving from time \(t\) to \(t+1\).
 In Neural ODEs, instead of discrete steps, the change in \(h(t)\) over time is defined by an ordinary differential equation parameterized by a neural network:

 where \(\frac{dh(t)}{dt}\) is the derivative of the hidden state with respect to time, \(f\) is a neural network with parameters \(\theta\) and \(t\) is the time variable, allowing the dynamics of \(h(t)\) to change with time.

-\textbf{ResNets vs Neural ODEs} To see the connection between ResNets and Neural ODEs, consider a ResNet with layers updating the hidden state as:
+Neural ODEs are considered as a continuous depth version of ResNets.
+Consider a ResNet with layers updating the hidden state as:

 In the limit, as the number of layers goes to infinity and the updates become infinitesimally small, this equation resembles the Euler method for numerical ODE solving, where:

 Reducing \(\triangle t\) to an infinitesimally small value transforms the discrete updates into a continuous model described by the ODE given earlier.
 To compute the output of a Neural ODE, integration is used as a backpropagation technique.
 This is done using numerical ODE solvers, such as Euler, Runge-Kutta, or more sophisticated adaptive methods, which can efficiently handle the potentially complex dynamics encoded by \(f\).